jgraph/drawio/SECURITY.md

 ## Reporting a Vulnerability

-Email support@diagrams.net.
-If you do not wish to submit by email, please ask for an alternative via email or Github issue.
+If you discover a security vulnerability in axios please disclose it via our [huntr page](https://huntr.dev/repos/jgraph/drawio/).
+Bounty eligibility, CVE assignment, response times and past reports are all there.